CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/text/cultureinfo.md

 ## Summary

-The `CultureInfo` datatype is used to represent information about a specific culture, including the names for the culture, the writing system, the calendar used, the sort order of strings, and formatting for dates and numbers.
+The `CultureInfo` data type is used to represent information about a specific culture, including the names for the culture, the writing system, the calendar used, the sort order of strings, and formatting for dates and numbers.

 | | |
 |-|-|